qx6ghqkz/gallery-dl-server/README.md

 Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl#configuration).

-The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file.
+A configuration file is **required.** If running outside of Docker, the [default locations](https://github.com/mikf/gallery-dl#locations) will be used to search for a configuration file.
+When running *with* Docker, the configuration file must be mounted inside the Docker container in one of the locations where gallery-dl-server will search for the config file.

 ### Locations